- 1 Introduction

 - Stop bits

 - Serial communication can use different numbers of stop bits to indicate the end of a transmitted "word".
 In our example, 1 stop bit is used.
-Set the number of stop bits of the analyzer to 1.
+Set the number of stop bits of the decoder to 1.

 Ready to measure